madebyaman/freelance-writer/README.md

 # Freelance Writer Theme

-A theme based on Genesis for Freelance Writers.
+A theme based on Genesis for Solopreneurs.